 L2 Cross Connect (L2X) allows your RtBrick PE Router to also act as a service cross-connect, routing each customer connections to the appropriate network infrastructure, and extending the life of your high-cost legacy routing systems, for example.

-Along with the traditional CLI and SNMP, more ‘cloud-native’ means of interactions are also supported, such as gNMI and Netconf.
+Along with a traditional CLI, more ‘cloud-native’ means of interactions are also supported, such as RESTCONF.
 RtBrick’s Management System, RBMS, takes this a step further, by providing network level workflows such as Image Lifecycle Management, Network Upgrades and Event and Log Management.
 RBMS actions are available through REST APIs making them easy to integrate into existing OSS systems.
 RBMS provides a single point of interaction for operations staff – from provisioning and management to monitoring and debugging.

 The result is a PE Router that can be managed using the latest Web2.0 tools through a ‘single pane of glass’, with Zero-Touch-Provisioning.